dfch/BydCanProtocol/README.md

 CAN protocol is set to 500kBit/s (no FD).
 All frames are sent with 8 bytes length (zero padded).

+When emulating a BYD battery it seems to be sufficient to just periodically send the following frames with a `1000ms` delay:

+1. 0x35E
+2. 0x382
+3. 0x35F
+4. 0x35A
+5. 0x35B
+6. 0x351
+7. 0x355
+8. 0x356
+9. 0x360
+10. 0x372
+11. 0x373
+12. 0x374
+13. 0x375
+14. 0x376
+15. 0x377
+16. 0x378
+17. 0x379

+Things to note:

+* Frames sent from Victron seem to be ignorable.
+We can just start sending the frames at any time.
+* If frames are not sent completeley or properly, Venus OS tends to recognise the sender as "Pylontech" or "CAN bus BMS".
+* If frames are not sent frequently enough, Venus OS interprets the sender as being disconnected (offering to *remove* the device).
+* "Redetect battery" in Venus OS seems to send some frames to the "battery".
+It seems to be sufficient to just keep on sending the above frames (no other sequence needed).

 ## Victron Communication

 | Id  | Hex | Ascii | Description |